 - 2 pounds rice oval cakes fresh, refrigerated

 - 1 pound ground pork

 - 2 teaspoons olive oil

-- 2 tablespoon of dark soy sauce or stir fry sauce
+- 2 tablespoon dark soy sauce or light/thin soy sauce

 If using dried rice cakes, soak in a large bowl of cold water for 24 hours and drain.

 If using fresh rice cakes, separate the pieces of rice cakes that are stuck together and set aside.

 Combine ground pork with 2 tablespoons of soy sauce, sesame oil, and sugar and mix.

 Add cornstarch to the pork, stir, and set aside.

 Wash and prep vegetables (onion, carrots, baby bok choy, and scallions) and mince garlic.